 - The input data defined for Observed Service Experience related network data analytics in clause 6.4.2, e.g. the information of the application, Service Experience and QoE metrics.

+- The input data collected from the OAM for Network Performance analytics as defined in clause 6.6.2, e.g. the RAN status, load and performance per Cell Id for the traffic type of interest and in the Area of Interest.

 In addition, more information collected by the NWDAF from relevant 5GC NFs (i.e. UPF, SMF, AMF) is defined in Table 6.23.2-1 and from OAM in Table 6.23.2-2.

 NOTE: The NWDAF may also collect the Observed Service Experience Analytics from other NWDAFs, based on NWDAF implementation.